The Pass/Fail grading system seeks to partially ease the burden of grades so students can focus on getting the most out of their college experience.

 Some schools, including Swarthmore College and MIT, have students take all classes pass/fail in the first semester of their freshman years.
 Swarthmore’s policy is meant to encourage students to stretch themselves and take risks, and is aligned with their policy of collaboration as opposed to competition with classmates, while MIT’s policy is designed to help students adjust to increased workloads and variations in academic preparation and teaching methods.

-In both cases, taking the emphasis off grade is meant to improve students’ experiences of higher education, helping them to take full advantage of their time on campus.
+In both cases, taking the emphasis off grades is meant to improve students’ experiences of higher education, helping them to take full advantage of their time on campus.

-Of course, most schools emphasize letter grades much more than Brown and Reed, a choice that many students are in favor of (at least prior to Covid) as a way to distinguish high achievers and highlight specific areas where students excel or may need to improve.
+Of course, most schools emphasize letter grades more than Brown and Reed, as it allows them to distinguish high achievers and highlight specific areas where students excel or may need to improve.

 When we say no fees we mean it.